-The proposal is to extend an existing provider S75 and commissioner S75 for 12 months which is permitted in the terms of the S75 Agreements.
+The proposal is to extend an existing provider S75 and commissioner S75 for 12 months (on a six plus six months basis) which is permitted in the terms of the S75 Agreements.

 Section 75 of the National Health Service Act 2006 and the NHS Bodies and Local Authorities Partnership Arrangements Regulations 2000, S.I.
 617 ("Regulations") enable NHS bodies to exercise prescribed local authority health-related functions in conjunction with their own NHS functions (provider S75 Agreement) and to establish integrated commissioning arrangements (commissioner S75 agreement).